-05 Feb 2018 --- Goldman Sachs Group Inc. has invested US$65 million in Ripple Foods Inc., a startup beverage company that creates milk-like beverages from yellow peas.
+05 Feb 2018 --- Goldman Sachs Group Inc. is among the US$65 million investors in Ripple Foods Inc., a startup beverage company that creates milk-like beverages from yellow peas.
 The investment is Ripple's largest to date and brings the two-year-old company's total funding to US$110 million.

 The global market for dairy alternative drinks is expected to reach US$16.3bn in this year alone, according to Innova Market Insights data, a dramatic increase from US$7.4 billion in 2010.